Our team

 Simone releases creativity as an art archivist and deepens purpose by championing international clean water projects.

-As a Managing Director for the Decolonizing Wealth Project, Tricia brings experience in various sectors, including law, business, and human capital management.
+Tricia serves as VP of Brand and Storytelling where she brings experience in various sectors, including law, business, and human capital management.
 She holds a Bachelor of Science in Health Policy and Administration from Gillings School of Public Health at The University of North Carolina at Chapel Hill, a Juris Doctorate from Seattle University School of Law, where she focused on Intellectual Property, and a Senior Professional in Human Resources (SPHR) certification.

 With several years of experience in corporate as General and Commercial Counsel in New York City and L.A. and as Chief Strategy Officer for a human capital start-up in London, U.K., her previous charitable sector work includes consulting for a wide range of organizations, including nonprofits like The Foraker Group, Alaska Community Foundation, and Anchorage Community Land Trust.